 - 4.7 Any list of offences outlined in section 5.0 of this report, show examples of the type of offence in a particular category.
-The lists are not exhaustive and offences outside of these examples may be considered by the employees/Committee. - 4.8 Hackney carriage and private hire vehicle drivers should be able to communicate satisfactorily in English with customers, in order to be considered a fit and proper person to hold a Licence.
-Not being able to communicate to a satisfactory level may result in refusal to grant or renew, suspension or revocation of a licence.

-4.9 In order for an applicant or licence holder to be considered a fit and proper person to hold a licence their standard of driving should be at a satisfactory level.
-This level is to be determined by the Local Authority and in appropriate cases further driver training assessment may be deemed necessary.
-Evidence of driving ability which is below the satisfactory level required may result in refusal to grant or renew, suspension or revocation of a licence.

-4.10 Applicants or licence holders may be required to undertake additional medical testing at the request of the Council at their own expense and this may be required at short notice.
+The lists are not exhaustive and offences outside of these examples may be considered by the employees/Committee. - 4.8 Hackney carriage and private hire vehicle drivers should be able to communicate satisfactorily in English with customers to a standard where they can identify potential exploitation through communicating with passengers and their interaction with others, in order to be considered a fit and proper person to hold a Licence.
+Not being able to communicate to a satisfactory level may result in refusal to grant or renew, suspension or revocation of a licence. - 4.9 In order for an applicant or licence holder to be considered a fit and proper person to hold a licence their standard of driving should be at a satisfactory level.
+This level is to be determined by the Local Authority and in appropriate cases further driver training assessment may be deemed necessary at the applicant's or licence holder's own expense.
+Evidence of driving ability which is below the satisfactory level required may result in refusal to grant or renew, suspension or revocation of a licence. - 4.10 Applicants or licence holders may be required to undertake additional medical testing at the request of the Council at their own expense and this may be required at short notice.